derb12/pybaselines/docs/algorithms/index.rst

 ==========

-The currently available baseline correction algorithms in pybaselines are split into polynomial, whittaker, morphological, window, spline, classification, optimizers, and miscellaneous (misc).
+The currently available baseline correction algorithms in pybaselines are split into polynomial, whittaker, morphological, smooth, spline, classification, optimizers, and miscellaneous (misc).
 Note that this is more for grouping code and not meant as a hard-classification of the algorithms.